 Bloodborne Pathogens (BBP): pathogenic microorganisms that can cause disease in humans.

-These pathogens include but not limited to hepatitis B (HBV) and human immunodeficiency
+These pathogens include but are not limited to hepatitis B (HBV) and human immunodeficiency

 virus (HIV).
 These pathogens have been detected in blood, blood components, urogenital secretions, urine, saliva, and cerebrospinal fluid.
 Of these materials, human blood presents